ramensoftware/windows-11-start-menu-styling-guide/Themes/Flyout Start Menu/README.md

 # FlyoutStartMenu for Windows 11 Start Menu Styler

-This theme is a part of **Reimagined 11 Themes** that redesigns the Start Menu into a flyout style menu or a fullscreen inspired Start Menu, Here are some other UI tweaks that is in the theme:
+This theme is a part of **Reimagined 11 Themes** that redesigns the Start Menu into a Flyout style menu or a Fullscreen inspired Start Menu, Here are some other UI tweaks that is in the theme:
-* 3D-like borders on most elements.
-* Background transitions on elements usually lacking them.
+* WinUI3 3D-like borders & Background transitions on elements usually lacking them, Inspired by the [Fluid Theme](https://github.com/ramensoftware/windows-11-start-menu-styling-guide/tree/main/Themes/Fluid).
 * Context menu element staggerring animations.
 * Search box restyled to match WinUI3.